-Users will now be able to recycle the weights calculated when interpolating data.
+Users are be able to recycle the weights calculated when interpolating data.
 This can enable much faster interpolation of multiple files with the same grid.

 The temporal methods replaced by tmean etc. have now been removed from the package.
-So monthly\mean etc. can no longer be used.
+So monthly_mean etc. can no longer be used.